Burmese calendar: Types of calendar year

 The actual calendar year (Wawharamatha Hnit, ဝေါဟာရမာသနှစ်) consists of 354, 384 or 385 days.

 The Thai Chulasakarat calendar uses a slightly different method to place the intercalary day.
 Instead of it in a leap year as in the Burmese system, the Thai system places it in a separate year.
 Thus, the Thai small leap year has 355 days while the Thai great leap year has 384 days.
 Both systems arrive at the same number of days in a 19-year cycle however.
 Furthermore, in contrast to Indian calendars, the Burmese calendar follows a Metonic cycle in which intercalary months are inserted on a set schedule.
 However, because the Burmese calendar has to adjust for the use of Indian-calendar-derived sidereal years with the Metonic cycle's tropical years, maintaining a set Metonic cycle has been a challenge.

 The calendar seems to have employed several schedules to determine which of the 19 years will be intercalary years.
-To find out which year will have an intercalary month, divide the Burmese year by 19.
+To find out which year will have an intercalary month, the Burmese year is divided by 19.
 The quotient is the expired cycles.
 If the remainder tallies with the set sequence number of the prevailing Metonic cycle, then it will be an intercalary year.